Welcome

 Eritrean and Somali nationals will need a transit visa, regardless of the number of transit countries.
 If the first transit country within Schengen space is not Germany, you will need to apply at the Embassy of that Country.

 Yes.
-All applicants for a long term national visa (category D) will have to come in person to the German Embassy in Nairobi to have their fingerprints taken.
+All applicants for a long term national visa (category D) will have to come in person to the German Embassy in Nairobi or the service provider TLScontact to have their fingerprints taken.

 Short term visa (Schengen, cat.
 C): No. You are not allowed to take on any paid activity with this kind of visa (unless stated otherwise for rare exceptions, such as research work etc.).